Elected to Scottish C Division (North & East) 1951. Relegated to the Lowlands League 2019.

 The club’s finest moment came in 1967 when they beat Rangers 1-0 at home in a Scottish Cup tie in front of 13,600 fans.
 In a competition not noted for its giant-killing tradition, this result sent shock waves throughout the world.
 Otherwise the club has had an undistinguished career, rarely rising above mid-table and when the leagues were reorganised in 1975, The Wee 'Gers were placed in the new Division Two (third tier).

-In 1979 the club won their first ever league honour, taking the Second Division championship to earn promotion to the First Division (then the second tier of Scottish football), when a crest was introduced.
-Although details have not been confirmed, it appears this consisted of a bear and tree (taken from the Berwick coat of arms) above the club's name.
-This was replaced in 1981 a white monogramme sewn directly onto the shirts.
-This design was certainly used on the striped shirts worn during the early Nineties.
+In 1979 the club won their first ever league honour, taking the Second Division championship to earn promotion to the First Division (then the second tier of Scottish football).
+The club's initials appeared in 1980-81 in white script sewn directly onto the shirts.

 In 1994 the decision was taken to create a badge that would be unique to the club.
-The results includes the bear and tree motif along with one lion rampant (representing Scotland) and one passant gardant (for England), which rather neatly represents the club's unique status.
+The result included the bear and tree motif along with one lion rampant (representing Scotland) and one passant gardant (for England), which rather neatly represents the club's unique status.

 Berwick survived for two seasons in Division One before being relegated in last place.
 They remained at this level until 1997 when they dropped into the Third Division (fourth tier).
 In 2000 they were promoted back into the third level but were back in the basement in 2005.
 After narrowly missing out on promotion the following season, Rangers won the Third Division championship in 2007, their first title for 28 years.